-By UICC/AJCC convention,^{17,18} the designation 'T' refers to a primary tumour that has not been previously treated.
+By Union for International Cancer Control (UICC)/American Joint Committee on Cancer (AJCC) convention, ^{17,18} the designation 'T' refers to a primary tumour that has not been previously treated.
 The symbol 'p' refers to the pathologic classification of the stage, as opposed to the clinical classification, and is based on gross and microscopic examination. pT entails a resection of the primary tumour adequate to evaluate the highest pT category, pN entails removal of nodes adequate to validate lymph node metastasis, and pM implies microscopic examination of distant lesions.
-There is no pathologic M0 category as this designation requires clinical evaluation and imaging.
+There is no pathologic MO category as this designation requires clinical evaluation and imaging.
 Clinical classification (cTNM) is usually carried out by the evaluating clinician before treatment during initial evaluation of the patient or when pathologic classification is not possible.